marco262/my_wiki/data/dnd/subclass/way-of-the-sun-soul-homebrew.md

 While in this state, you must make a Constitution saving throw at the end of each of your turns, with a DC of 12.
 If you succeed on the saving throw, the DC increases by 1.
 If you fail the saving throw, you suffer 1 level of [exhaustion](/dnd/general/conditions#exhaustion).
 If you already have 6 levels of exhaustion and fail the saving throw, Radiant Body ends and you die.

 You can end Radiant Body as an action.
-Radiant Body also automatically ends if you are incapacitated.
+Radiant Body also automatically ends if you are [[[general:conditions#incapacitated|incapacitated]]].
 After you finish a long rest, the DC of the Constitution saving throw resets to 12.

 ----